 The pull of gravity under our feet makes it possible for us to extend the upper part of the spine, and this extension also allows us to release tension between the vertebrae.
-Gravity is like a magnet attracting us to earth, but this attraction is not limited to pulling us down, it also allows us to stretch in the opposite direction towards the sky.”
+Gravity is like a magnet attracting us to the earth, but this attraction is not limited to pulling us down.
+It also allows us to stretch in the opposite direction towards the sky. “

 Is this a living practice?

 The experience of connection comes from being present in the moment.
 In the body, relating to your external environment and gravity and your internal environment with the breath.
 Here are some of Vanda’s words on gravity,

 Galileo, Newton, Einstein, all worked passionately around this mysterious phenomenon of gravity, which holds the miracle of our existence.